RapTho/elasticsearch-tutorials/lab-3.md

 GET /books4/_doc/5
 ```

-We can also update multiple documents with one request using the [\_update_with_query API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html).
+We can also update multiple documents with one request using the [\_update_by_query API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html).
 The following request adds the author name to the title field for all books that were published after 1900.

 ```
 POST /books4/_update_by_query